se-edu/learningresources/contents/java/Java.md

 ### Applications

 You might have learnt from your Software Engineering module that the observer pattern can be used for objects that are interested to get notified if the state of another object is changed.
-However, you don't want to create a troublesome bidirectional dependency between two unrelated objects that have no business talking to each other.
-This is when the observer pattern becomes useful.
+The observer pattern is useful because you can avoid creating bidirectional dependencies between two unrelated objects that have no business talking to each other while allowing the objects to be notified of any changes in another object.

 One prime example of the implementation of the observer pattern is the Google Events bus used in [AddressBook Level 4](https://github.com/se-edu/addressbook-level4/)
 .The event bus uses reflections to observe all registered objects via `register` method for methods annotated with the